Forelius/fantastic-depths/README.md

 Italiano localization by FR4NC35C0, N1xx1 and Wingfireblade(Paolo).

-**Thanks to the testers:** Hal²O, Darvus Maximus, borealforestbase, Francis, Jordan, FR4NC35C0 and Wingfireblade(Paolo).
+**Thanks to the testers:** HalÂ²O, Darvus Maximus, borealforestbase, Francis, Jordan, FR4NC35C0 and Wingfireblade(Paolo).

 ---

 ## Character Sheet
-The character sheet can handle any of the core classes and levels up to 24.
+The character sheets are designed to be flexible and will provide class and level automation for any world-defined classes.
 Monsters and retainers are also supported.
-Core classes are recognized when entered into the class field, and this will result in the auto-population of various class-related inputs.
-All auto-populated class-related values can be overwritten if desired.
+Core classes are recognized when entered into the class field or dragged and dropped from a class item.
+Setting the class will result in the auto-population of various class-related inputs.
+Most auto-populated class-related values can be overwritten if desired.

 ![character](./assets/img/docs/charsheet1.jpg)